fandreuz/BisPy/README.md

 The package isn't published, therefore the following steps are needed:
 1. Open a terminal window;
 2. Navigate to a suitable directory;
-3. Clone the repository: `git clone https://github.com/fAndreuzzi/Bisimulation-Algorithms.git`;
+3. Clone the repository: `git clone https://github.com/fAndreuzzi/BisPy.git`;
-4. Open the new directory `cd Bisimulation-Algorithms`;
+4. Open the new directory `cd BisPy`;
 5. Install the package in development mode: `pip install -e ./` or `pip3 install -e ./`.

 ## Usage